 Mr Nash has worked in geographically diverse and complex operating environments providing advice on a range of topics including strategy, risk management, internal controls, business processes, and regulatory change.
 He has also provided both financial and commercial advice to many Government businesses at both a Federal and State level.

 Peter is Non-Executive Chairman of the Johns Lyng Group Limited and a Non-Executive Director of Westpac Group, ASX and Mirvac.
-He also serves on the Board of not-for-profit organisations Golf Victoria, The Koorie Heritage Trust and Migration Council Australia.
+He also serves on the Board of not-for-profit organisations Golf Victoria, The Koorie Heritage Trust and The Social Policy Group.

 Wendy Simpson OAM